 Acadian Day and the Acadian Flag

 If you drive along the Evangeline Trail and the shore of the Bay of Fundy, you’ll pass through many coastal communities where you may see the Flag of Acadia flying.
-The Flag was adopted in 1884 with the French tricolour of red, white and blue overlaid with a yellow star in one corner that represents the Virgin Mary, since most Acadians were Catholic.
+The Flag was adopted in 1884 with the French tricolour of red, white and blue overlaid with a yellow star in one corner that represents the Virgin Mary, since most Acadians are Catholic.

 Acadian food in Nova Scotia